 If I do not enter with a financial aid offer, am I likely to receive funding later on?

 A number of students who begin the program without financial aid receive some support in their second year.
 This aid is given on a merit basis as a reward for performance in classes during the first year in the program.
-In addition, the Director of Graduate Studies works with students seeking university-based tuition scholarships in their second year.
-Neither of these possibilities, however, happen for all students in the program.
-If you do not receive financial aid in your first year, you should not expect to receive it in your second year.

 Where can I get additional information about financial aid at Marquette?